8 Great Reasons To Take A Juneau Whale Watching Tour

 The majority of tours from Juneau see tails and fins.
 Whales can stay underwater for approximately 20 minutes before coming up for air.

-So, practice patience when viewing whales because once they dive, you could wait 15 to 20 minutes before they resurface again.
+So, practice patience when viewing whales because once they dive, it could take up to 15 to 20 minutes before they resurface again.

 Whales are mammals and breathe through the blowholes on the top of their heads.
 When they dive deeply into the water, they flip their tails up.
 Once you’ve seen a flipped whale tail, you know it will be a while before that whale resurfaces.